aandersland/udacity-data-engineering-nanodegree/capstone_project/README.md

   * Password = (wflyuser password)
   * Schema = wfly
   * Port = 5439
-11. Navigate to the local [weatherfly_dag](http://localhost:8080/admin/airflow/tree?dag_id=weatherfly_dag) and toggle the DAG to On in the upper left.
+12. Navigate to the local [weatherfly_dag](http://localhost:8080/admin/airflow/tree?dag_id=weatherfly_dag) and toggle the DAG to On in the upper left.
 Wait for the schedule to run or manually trigger.
+13. Manually delete your cluster in AWS when you are done.

 ## Resources
 * https://stackoverflow.com/questions/18885175/read-a-zipped-file-as-a-pandas-dataframe